 Along these same lines, circuit boards that are clogged by dust or in extreme heat can actually catch fire and burn.
 This will make your device nearly unusable.

-The fix: Assure that the all components are otherwise safe.
+The fix: Assure that all components are otherwise safe.
 Remove and replace the circuit board.
 To avoid this, keep your devices clean and in a mild environment.

 Slivers occur during the printed circuit board creation process.
 At times, the slivers may occur on a part of the board that causes it to be unaffected.
-But in other cases, the sliver (a piece of copper that breaks during chemical etching) can land on a pathway and disrupt the proper flow for electrical signals.
+But in other cases, the sliver (a piece of copper that breaks during chemical etching) can land on a pathway and disrupt the proper flow of electrical signals.

 This should usually be caught in the manufacturing process, but some damaged printed circuit boards slip through the cracks in the process.

 The fix: In most cases, you will have to replace the board.
 Slivers, however, are avoidable.
-During the design process, the technician must create section with minimum widths to reduce slivering.
+During the design process, the technician must create a section with minimum widths to reduce slivering.

 Thermals are pads that connect to the circuit board plane.
-Their sole job is to dispurse heat so that the circuit board can do its job without overheating.
+Their sole job is to dissipate heat so that the circuit board can do its job without overheating.
 When a circuit board has defective thermal padding or paste, it can overheat and potentially catch the circuit board or entire device on fire.
 It can also cause disruption in the processes the circuit boards are helping to perform.